Hawaii Reopens to Tourism

 At this time, there are no plans to cover COVID-19-related medical or quarantine costs for travelers who may incur those expenses during their trip.

 Visitors should know that Hawaii’s visitor industry continues to maintain the highest standards for sanitation and has taken additional steps to enhance its efforts at hotels, attractions, restaurants, and other public spaces across the Hawaiian Islands to prevent the spread of infectious diseases amongst residents and visitors.
 The industry is also taking continued steps to educate its workforce on practicing good hygiene at home and on the job.

 What to expect if you travel to Hawaii

 Across much of the Hawaiian islands, normal life has resumed with physical distancing rules in place, some capacity restrictions, and mask-wearing is encouraged.
 Beaches, outdoor attractions, and restaurants across the state have opened for business in this fashion***.

 As of late May, outdoor tour operators have also been allowed to resume operating, while state parks have also been gradually reopening in May and June.
-The majority of hotels have also either already opened or will be accepting reservations as of August 1.
-At this time, large-scale events and festivals are still not permitted and have mostly been canceled throughout the summer/fall of 2020.
+The majority of hotels have also either already opened or will be accepting reservations as of October 15th.

 Everyone must continue to wear facial masks when entering places of business and as outlined in the governor’s Emergency Rules.

-Four counties have different and varying guidelines, details by island:
+***The four Hawaii counties have different and varying guidelines, details by island: